halogenOS/android_manifest/README.md

 #### __3. Building__

+We use NixOS and Nix for setting up a development and build environment suitable for AOSP.
+To use this, you can run `nix develop path:external/xos/devshell` to enter said environment which will already have everything installed so you can get started right away, batteries included.

+In case you have `direnv` installed and set up in your shell, you can `direnv allow` our `.envrc` and then simply run `aosp-env` which will be equivalent to running the `nix` command mentioned previously.

 First, in order to build XOS, you should source the `build/envsetup.sh` script in your shell.
 This will set up your environment so that you can start building.